researchart/fse20/submissions/reusable/fse-508/README.md

 ## About
 We present CoEvA2, a multi-objective search technique to generate adversarial examples against real-world machine learning systems.
 It exploits domain-specific constraints and objectives to cause misclassifications that are feasible in reality.

-In our paper, we report experimental results on a real-world industrial credit scoring system (developed an used by our partner).
+In our paper, we report experimental results on a real-world industrial credit scoring system (developed and used by our partner).
 However, this work is subjected to a strigent non-disclosure agreement which forbids us to disclose the dataset used in our experiments (although the implementation of CoEvA2 can be made public).

 In order for the research community to benefit from our tool and studies, we prepared scripts to execute CoEvA2 and reproduce our experiments on another (publicly available) dataset: the *Lending Club Loan data*.
 Even though this dataset is less challenging than our partner's case, it is sufficient to appreciate the benefits of CoEvA2 and confirm the conclusions of our study.

-Furthermore, by providing this additional case study, we demonstrate that our tool can easily accomodate to other datasets and be used by the community be with small effort.
+Furthermore, by providing this additional case study, we demonstrate that our tool can easily accomodate to other datasets and be used by the community with small effort.

 We have announced this to the artifact chair before submitting.
 In spite of the NDA, they encouraged us to proceed with the submission.
 We hope that the reviewers will also appreciate our efforts to make our research results available to all.